taskflow/taskflow/README.md

 - [Glen Fraser](https://github.com/totalgee) created a standalone C++14-compatible [threadpool](./taskflow/threadpool/threadpool_cxx14.hpp) for taskflow; various other fixes and examples
 - [Guannan Guo](https://github.com/gguo4) added different threadpool implementations to enhance the performance for taskflow
 - [Patrik Huber][Patrik Huber] helped fixed typos in the documentation
-- [ForgeMistress][ForgeMistress] provided API ideas about sharing the executor to avoid thread over-subscriptiong issues
+- [ForgeMistress][ForgeMistress] provided API ideas about sharing the executor to avoid thread over-subscription issues
 - [Alexander Neumann](https://github.com/Neumann-A) helped modify the cmake build to make Cpp-Taskflow importable from external cmake projects
 - [Paolo Bolzoni](https://github.com/paolobolzoni) helped remove extraneous semicolons to suppress extra warning during compilation and contributed to a dataflow example
 - [Pursche](https://github.com/Pursche) fixed compilation warning on Microsoft Visual Studio
 - [KingDuckZ][KingDuckZ] helped discover the memory leak in the memory allocator used in graph and topology
-- [mrogez-yseop](https://github.com/mrogez-yseop) helped fix the missing comma in outputing the execution timeline JSON from the observer
+- [mrogez-yseop](https://github.com/mrogez-yseop) helped fix the missing comma in outputting the execution timeline JSON from the observer
+- [Sztergbaum Roman](https://github.com/Milerius) replaced the error-prone global setting in cmake with project-specific targets

 Meanwhile, we appreciate the support from many organizations for our development on Cpp-Taskflow.
 Please [let me know][email me] if I forgot someone!